NanoRocket/udacity_Round2_SensorFusion/report_s1p2.md

 Cars from the side are often visible quite far away, as the sides are flat.
 <img src="img/s1p2_images/image9_side_far.png"/>

-2. Identify vehicle features that appear as a stable feature on most vehicles (e.g. rear-bumper, tail-lights) and describe them briefly.
-Also, use the range image viewer from the last example to underpin your findings using the lidar intensity channel.
+**2. Identify vehicle features that appear as a stable feature on most vehicles (e.g. rear-bumper, tail-lights) and describe them briefly.
+Also, use the range image viewer from the last example to underpin your findings using the lidar intensity channel.**

 As somewhat given above, rear bumpers, front bumpers, flat sides, tail lights, and plates are often visible and stable from quite far away, as are reflective trailers.
 <img src="img/s1p2_images/intensity1 - bumber, tailights,plates.png"/>